MicrosoftDocs/biztalk-docs/his/core/how-to-configure-a-send-port-for-the-mqsc-adapter2.md

 ---
 description: "Learn more about: How to Configure a Send Port for the MQSC Adapter"
-title: "How to Configure a Send Port for the MQSC Adapter2 | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017"
+title: "How to Configure a Send Port for the MQSC Adapter2" ms.custom: "" ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 56848859-c2af-4bc2-9b44-b0dde53de6ff
-caps.latest.revision: 4
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Configure a Send Port for the MQSC Adapter
 You configure a send port for the BizTalk Adapter for WebSphere MQ by using the BizTalk Server Administration console.
 You must be logged on with an account that is a member of the BizTalk Server Administrators group.
 In addition, you must have appropriate permissions in the Single Sign-On (SSO) database.